MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/change-custom-entity-icons.md

 ---
 title: "Change model-driven app custom table icons in Power Apps | MicrosoftDocs"
-definition: "Learn how to change the icon for a custom table" ms.custom: "" ms.date: 05/04/2020 ms.reviewer: ""
+description: "Learn how to change the icon for a custom table" ms.custom: "" ms.date: 05/04/2020 ms.reviewer: ""